 The Originalists, in case you missed the last episode of The Federalist Papers, believe that the only criterion for interpreting the Constitution is what it meant to the people who voted for it in 1791.
 It’s either that or chaos, warns Pope Nino.
 Once you stray from the Path of Originalism you’re condemned to the hellfire of Personal Policy Preferences where there is wailing and gnashing of teeth.

-Scalia’s road show always includes a straight man feeding him cues to demonstrate that in Originalism there is no east or west.
-This one featured a dodgy-looking television judge prompting, “Didn’t you uphold flag burning as protected First Amendment speech?” referring to Scalia’s signing on with the majority in Texas v.
+Scalia’s straight-man was a dodgy-looking television judge prompting him with lines like, “Didn’t you uphold flag burning as protected First Amendment speech?” referring to Scalia’s signing on with the majority in Texas v.
 Johnson.
 “If I were king, I would have jailed that bearded weirdo,” Scalia chuckled.
 “Wearing sandals!” he added in mock horror.

 Our personal favorite was when he wrapped up a long answer with, “I’m not sure that was your question, but I wanted to make that point.”
 We’re saving that for our next oral argument.